-As the founder of the Virgin Group, Richard Branson is one of the most successful people in the world -- he knows a thing or two about how to be productive and simple.
-Luckily for us, he often shares his insights, from simply yet effective tips to advice on running a successful empire.
+As the founder of the Virgin Group, Richard Branson is one of the most successful people in the world -- he knows a thing or two about how to be productive.
+Luckily for us, he often shares his insights on simple yet effective tips on running a successful empire.

 See some of Branson's most valuable lessons below.

 An empire like Virgin doesn’t become great without committed and loyal employees.
 And that also means the company must treat employees well and value their happiness.
 Create an employee culture and values and celebrates the people that make it great.

 For Branson and Virgin, that means implementing a reward program, a flexible work policy and profit sharing through shares and employee stock ownership plans.
 Encourage and empower employees to do more and take the lead, and celebrate when they’ve done well -- sometimes with something as fun as a pirate-themed party.

 It’s just that simple.
 Get your eyes checked regularly and avoid squinting at screens -- this will only hinder your productivity and creativity.

 "One of the things that helped improve my productivity more than anything was right in front of my eyes all along: it was my glasses," Branson said.
 "While some people have 20/20 vision, and many people will have differing eyesight that can be helped in different ways, concentrating on your eyesight can help you be far more productive."